doctor-ew/prd-to-prod/docs/PromptTemplates/00-META-FRAMEWORK-GUIDE.md

 [Explain WHY this task matters and what it enables]

 ### Audience
 [Who is this for?
-Students learning X, developers needing Y]
+Participants learning X, developers needing Y]

 ### Roadmap
 1. [Step 1]